vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/075/07_tIvrAnghoShAnkRNvate_vRShapANayo_ashvA.md

 +++
 The middle of kṛṇvate is nicely appropriate.

-The publ. tr. follows Renou in taking vājáyantaḥ as belonging to the denom. stem ‘seek the prize’, despite the accent (expect *vājayántaḥ), since we would otherwise expect the part. to have an object.
+The published translation follows Renou in taking vājáyantaḥ as belonging to the denom. stem ‘seek the prize’, despite the accent (expect *vājayántaḥ), since we would otherwise expect the part. to have an object.
 See also Oldenberg, ZDMG 55.294 (=KlSch 753).

 In its other RVic occurrence (X.163.4) prápada- means ‘front of the foot’, but here I find it hard to assume that the horses are daintily trampling the soldiers with their tippy-toes and so tr. “with their forefeet.”
 However, since technically it seems that horses do walk/run on their toes, perhaps that’s what the poet intended.